-The financial statements are presented in United States ("US") dollars which is the Company's functional currency.
-All financial information presented in US dollars have been rounded to the nearest thousand, unless otherwise stated.
+The financial statements are presented in Japanese Yen, which is the Company's functional currency.

 3.4 Use of estimates and judgements

 The preparation of the financial statements in conformity with the Company's significant accounting policies requires management to make judgements, estimates and assumptions that affect the application of accounting policies and the reported amounts of assets, liabilities, income and expenses.
 Actual results may differ from these estimates.